arowoloisaac/arowoloisaac/README.md

 I am a software engineering graduate with hands-on experience designing and building applications and APIs.
 I've a great knowledge in frontend & backend development, system design & architecture, and  using modern technologies.

-- Backend-focused (.NET, Gin, FastAPI)
+- Backend-focused (.NET, Flask, FastAPI, and e.t.c)
 - Frontend-focused (React, Vue, Tailwind, Shadcn)
 - system analysis and architecture skills
 - I love to build software and expand my knowledge